JasperBroeck/Fedodular/README.md

 ## Modules

-#### Gamer Module
+- Gamer Module
-Installs gaming applications, Wine, Winetricks, MangoHud, GameMode, and enables ZRAM for optimized gaming performance.

-#### Graphic Creator Module
+- Graphic Creator Module
-Tailored for graphic designers and creators with tools like Pika Backup and Flatseal, enhancing productivity and data management.

-#### Video Maker Module
+- Video Maker Module
-Provides essential tools for video editing and production, enhancing capabilities for video content creators.

-#### Audio Nerd Module
+- Audio Nerd Module
-Equips your system with audio production tools and enhancements, catering to audiophiles and audio professionals.

-#### Photographer Module
+- Photographer Module
-Includes applications and tools essential for photo editing, organization, and management, ideal for photographers and photo enthusiasts.

-#### Office Worker Module
+- Office Worker Module
-Enhances productivity with office suite applications and tools, ensuring a productive environment for office tasks and document management.

-#### Template Module
+- Template Module
-A customizable module that serves as a template for creating new modules, demonstrating the flexibility and extensibility of Fedodular.

 ## Getting Started
 To start using Fedodular, clone the repository and run modules as needed.
 Use the `-u` option to uninstall modules when desired.